Home

 (Blu-Ray discs cannot play back on standard DVD players)

 If you are creating a feature length documentary in High-Definition, Blu-Ray should be a serious consideration.
-Although, there is debate about that as you can read in the New York Times article below.

-Return Home from DVD Authoring Software
+Return to Desktop Documentaries from DVD Authoring Software